iucario/markdown2conf/README.md

 ### Code Block Attributes

 Code blocks support extended attributes in curly braces for Confluence customization: theme, title, linenumbers, firstline, and collapse.
-Each attribute should be separated by a `,`.
+Each attribute should be separated by a `,` and the value should be quoted.

 ```markdown
 ~~~java {theme="Eclipse",title="MyClass.java",linenumbers="true",firstline="001",collapse="false"}